MileHacker Logo

 Money-Saving Strategies

-Travel smart to keep your budget in check.
+Travel smart to hold your budget in check.

 Savvy Spending

-• Discount cards and passes: Not widely available for individual attractions.
+• Discount passes: Not widely available for attractions on their own.
 Some resorts may offer day passes bundling amenity access.

 • Free activities and attractions: Walk around downtown, visit Parliament Square, Queen's Staircase, Fort Montagu (free to explore outside), Junkanoo Beach.
 Enjoy sunrises and sunsets from public areas.

-• Happy hours and dining deals: Many restaurants, especially in resort areas, feature happy hour specials on drinks and appetizers.
+• Happy hours and dining deals: Many restaurants, especially in vacation areas, feature happy hour specials on drinks and appetizers.
 Look for early bird dinner specials.

 • Transportation savings: Utilize jitneys (public buses) for intra-city travel ($1.25-$2.50 per ride) instead of taxis.
 Walk whenever possible.